 - Increased shortness of breath during activity

 - Changes in breathing during sleep

 - Swallowing problems

-The lungs become stiffer as scarring continues, which is why it's critical to get treatment as soon as possible because.
-It is essential to accurately diagnose an asbestos-related disease so that appropriate treatment can be offered as soon as possible.
+The lungs become stiffer as scarring continues, which is why it's critical to get treatment as soon as possible.
+It is essential to accurately diagnose an asbestos-related disease to offer appropriate treatment as soon as possible.
 This is particularly true for the Navy veterans, whose difficulty breathing may be attributed to the extensive use of asbestos in all naval ships manufactured before 1980.